-1. Remove a blanking plate from the are going to use. system case corresponding to the slot you 2.
+Remove a blanking plate from the system case corresponding to the slot you are going to use.

 Install the edge connector of the add-on card into the expansion slot.
-Ensure that the edge con- nector is correctly seated in the slot.
-Add-on card 3.
+Ensure that the edge connector is correctly seated in the slot.

 3. Secure the metal bracket of the card to the system case with a screw.
-No Note: For some add on cards, for example graphics adapters and network adapters

-Note: For some add-on cards, for example graphics adapters and network adapters, you have to install drivers and software before you can begin using the add-on card.
+Note: For some add-on cards, for example graphics adapters and network adapters, you have to install drivers and software before you can begin using the add-on card